apache/trafficcontrol/docs/source/api/cdns_name_configs_monitoring.rst

 	:ip6:      The IPv6 address of this Traffic Monitor - when applicable
 	:ip:       The IP address of this Traffic Monitor
 	:port:     The port on which this Traffic Monitor listens for incoming connections
-	:profile:  The name of the profile assigned to this Traffic Monitor
+	:profile:  The :ref:`profile-name` of the :term:`Profile` assigned to this Traffic Monitor
 	:status:   The status of the server running this Traffic Monitor instance

-:trafficServers: An array of objects that represent the caches being monitored within this CDN
+:trafficServers: An array of objects that represent the :term:`cache servers` being monitored within this CDN

 	:cacheGroup:    The Cache Group to which this cache belongs
 	:fqdn:          A Fully Qualified Domain Name (FQDN) that resolves to the :term:`cache server`'s IP (or IPv6) address